GUIDE 2024

 Here are some essential tips for formatting your resume:

-• Restrict your resume to one page: Hiring managers usually have a short amount of time to scan your resume, and keeping it to one page lets them scan it easily and find work experience and skills that match their requirements.
+• Hiring managers have a short amount of time to scan your resume, and keeping it to one page lets them scan it and find work experience and skills that match their requirements.
 This one-page constraint also forces you to think and be creative, only including the most relevant information and best career highlights.

 You can also use professional resume templates to create the first draft of your resume and then optimize it until you are satisfied.